nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 360º Continuous 4.8V - 6V [FEETEC FS90R Micro Servo](https://cdn-shop.adafruit.com/product-files/2442/FS90R-V2.0_specs.pdf)

-For a continuous servo the PWM input signal allows control of the speed, direction of rotation and stopping period.
+For a continuous servo the PWM input signal controls the speed, direction of rotation and stopping period.
 Before you start to work with your servo, check the datasheet.
-There you can sometimes find the pulse widths needed to control it.
+There you can sometimes find the pulse width range needed to control it.

 A typical stop width is **1500000 ns/1.5 ms**.
 The further the time travels above and below the stop width, the slower the rotation speed gets.

-Below are the pulse widths for the FS90R servo.
+Below are the times for the FS90R servo.
 Yours may be slightly different.
+A good place to start is 1500000 ns and going 100000 ns up and down from there to find the stop, right and left pulse times.

 * 1500000 ns: stop
 * 1000000 ns - 1400000 ns: slow - fast right